danielaparker/jsoncons/README.md

     ]
 }
 ```
-The macro `JSONCONS_GETTER_CTOR_TRAITS_DECL` simplifies the creation of some necessary boilerplate
+The macro `JSONCONS_GETTER_CTOR_TRAITS_DECL` generates the code to specialize `json_type_traits` from getter functions
-from getter functions and a constructor.
-It must be placed outside any namespace blocks.
+and a constructor.
+It must be used outside any namespace blocks.

 See [examples](doc/Examples.md#G1) for other ways of specializing `json_type_traits`.